alejandro-garf/ThetaTauActiveMemberProjects/README.md

 # Theta Tau Active Member Projects FA 24
-*Note all projects hard cutoff date will be 11/29/24 and Presentations will be GBM 12/2/24
+*Note all projects hard cutoff date will be 11/29/24 and Presentations will be GBM 12/2/24 *Be ready to provide project updates during GB meetings.
+*Once you have chosen a project message the Project Chair with your proposal so I can send you your checklist

 ### Portfolio Website Competition - Option A
 #### Cost: $20 per participant